unitaryfoundation/ucc-bench/src/README.md

 * `runner.py`: Orchestrates the execution of benchmark tasks using concurrent.futures.ProcessPoolExecutor for parallelism.
 It calls run_task for each compiler/benchmark combination. run_task performs transpilation, compilation, optional simulation, and gathers results.
 * `suite.py`: Defines Pydantic models (BenchmarkSuite, BenchmarkSpec, CompilerSpec, SimulationSpec) for parsing and validating the TOML configuration file.
 Handles path resolution for QASM files.
 * `results.py`: Defines Pydantic models for structuring the output results (SuiteResults, BenchmarkResult, Metadata, CompilationMetrics, SimulationMetrics, etc.) and includes the save_results function.
 * `registry.py`: Implements the Registry class and register instance.
-Provides decorators (@register.compiler, @register.observable, @register.output_metric, @register.generator) to dynamically register new components.
+Provides decorators to register new component (functions/classes) used when specifying benchmarks.
 * `compilers/`: Contains modules for specific compiler implementations.
 * * `base_compiler.py`: Defines the abstract BaseCompiler class interface.
 * * `_compiler.py`: Concrete implementations for Qiskit, Cirq, PyTket, and UCC, inheriting from BaseCompiler and registered using the decorator.